 I am not talking about Photo Journalism or Commercial photography.
 I am talking, or rather musing over the art of photography as an expression of your creativity.
 So in that definition, anyone having a vision and expresses it in a photo is a fine artist.
 As long as it is not a snapshot you may say.
 I don’t agree.
 Look at Richard Koci Hernandez on Instagram.
 As far as I know all his images are taken with a smartphone.
 In a sense, they are snapshots because there is little time to think and plan.
 If you watch his videos you will understand that he has incredible vision for each image.
 His unique style is amazing.

 Does sheer volume of fine art images make it a commodity.
 Eventually it will.
 So far fine art distinguished itself by being in the minority.
-Few people put the effort in having to think about vision.
-The proliferation of knowledge made it more accessible to more people.
-It does not mean the quality will deteriorate.
-There will always be the top 1% of artists that are different and have better skill in presenting their vision in an art form.
-The proliferation of new technologies segments fine art.
+The driving force behind any fine artwork is vision and will always stay that way.
+Easy accessible knowledge does not mean vision is part of the process.
+It also does not mean quality will deteriorate.
+There will always be the top 1% of artists that are different and have better skills in presenting their vision in an art form.
 This is a very good excuse of arguing against the volume theory I have.
 In what class would you place Koci then.
 If he is in a class of his own, he will never be a commodity.
 As an artist, that is the ideal place to be.
 That is the place you want to be.
 Unique.
 Not a commodity.